AmalFrancisOlakengil/AmalFrancisOlakengil/README.md

 - 👋 Hi, I’m @AmalFrancisOlakengil
 - 👀 I’m interested in Programming, AI and Game Development
-- 🌱 I’m currently learning C and python.
+- 🌱 I’m currently learning C++ and python.
 - 💞️ I don't have any collabration ideas, since I'm a beginner.
 - 📫 You can reach me here - francisamal030@gmail.com